Let me first tell you how I came to be at a health retreat, for the first time in my life, leaving a four and five year old for seven. whole. nights.

 - Deep Cleansing Facial

-Yep, all in all, I enjoyed my Dreamtime very much 😉 The spa also has this amazing steam room with this ginormous amethyst crystal that you can relax in before or after your treatments!
-So, so special.
+Yep, all in all, I enjoyed my Dreamtime very much.
+The spa also has this amazing steam room with a ginormous amethyst crystal that you can relax in before or after your treatments!

 Oh and the food!
-I was fed 5 times a day (3 mains with morning and afternoon tea), all organic, mainly plant based diet that was seriously gourmet.
+I was fed five times a day (three mains with morning and afternoon tea).
+An all organic, mainly plant based diet that was seriously gourmet.
 We did get a bit of chicken and fish towards the end of our detox week but this little carnivore didn't miss a thing!
 It was all so scrumptious and satisfying and the best bit was I didn't have to cook or clean anything up afterwards!

 6.15am - woke up to a knock at my door (you can opt out of this) and joined in the Qi Gong class on the hill overlooking Tallebudgeera Valley as the sun was rising over the ocean